Overhead Crane and Hoist Inspections

 Overhead hoists are used in many industries for various material handling and process functions.
-Not all of these hoist are part of an overhead crane or monorail systems, so some customers mistakenly think they do not need to be inspected in the same way, with an annual or quarterly inspection.
-Whether operated manually by hand, or with air or electric power the maintenance an inspection of these hoists is essential to remain in compliance with OSHA standards and to help keep your facility running smoothly.
+Not all of these hoists are part of an overhead crane or monorail systems, so some customers mistakenly think they do not need to be inspected in the same way, with an annual or quarterly inspection.
+Whether operated manually by hand, or with air or electric power, the maintenance an inspection of these hoists is essential to remain in compliance with OSHA standards and to help keep your facility running smoothly.

 Regulations regarding overhead hoists are not directly found in an OSHA standard, although some important information can be found in the general industry standard 29 CFR 1910.179, as it addresses overhead and gantry cranes, which have hoists on them.
-The ASME/ANSI consensus standard B30.16 for ovehead hoists (underhung) is the industry standard that most specifically addresses the requirements for overhead hoist inspections.
+The ASME/ANSI consensus standard B30.16 for overhead hoists (underhung) is the industry standard that most specifically addresses the requirements for overhead hoist inspections.